clevertech/YiiBackbone/README.md

 Architecture
 ============

-YiiBackbone's architecture is devided into two obvious parts.
+YiiBackbone's architecture is divided into two obvious parts.
 The server and the client.

 The server-side is handled by Yii.
-Yii is used to provide the DB manupulations with the migrations, emailing, ActiveRecord, RESTful resources, password encryption, secure cookie over SSL creation, console commands and few other things.
+Yii is used to provide the DB manipulations with the migrations, emailing, ActiveRecord, RESTful resources, password encryption, secure cookie over SSL creation, console commands and few other things.
 All server side files can be found under "/protected".

-The actual app is build entirelly with JS on the client-side.
+The actual app is build entirely with JS on the client-side.
 All files can be found under "/app".

 The application consists of the following parts ("/app/js")